 B. Historical background of the Bible

 We must look at biblical passages in their historical and cultural context.
 This is always tricky to do since we don’t have encyclopedias from back then to look these things up.
 But we must do the best that we can, and sometime we must make educated guesses.
+What was the author trying to communicate and to who was he communicating it and why?

 The main important guideline to remember is that ALL of the Bible is God’s word and applies to our lives.
 But not every verse applies to us in exactly the same way.
 We must discern the principle that a passage teaches us, but then figure out what the relevant cultural application is to our own time.
 Every passage of scripture teaches us a principle that God wants us to learn, but sometimes the cultural application will be different and sometimes it will be the same.